SDP-Team10/Planning/problem-ideas.md

   * Sanitization issues, would have to self-sanitize
   * Will we be able to have access to this medical equipment (oximiter etc...)
   * Could measure Heart Rate and Temperature

+* Train janitor
+  * Moves along the train
+  * Detects empty tables/ dirty tables
+  * disinfects the tables
+  * Could be empty train or train with passengers

 * Fetching robot
   * Map/ layout of house somehow encoded